TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

 [Key] once for [Del] key options, and twice for [Ret] key options.
 Press the bottom Pad [o] to select from the other 54 options.
 Press the [Sav] key to save the option chosen.

+When using the Symbols-SpecialChar-Math-Greek-Algebra Keyboard - press Pad [s], watch out for MSWord insisting on capitalising the first letter of a sentence - which will change the math symbol to something else.

 If the screen freezes i.e. no response when a button is pressed more than about once a week, it is likely solvable by reducing the touch screen sampling frequency to a value below 1MHz such as 500kHz or even 250kHz for the Pico 2 and about 1 MHz for the Pico 1.
 You need to edit the TFT_eSPI config file User_Setup.h and change the value for